 5. Mazatlan

-If you’re wanting good seafood, then Mazatlan is one of the best places to go!
+If you’re wanting good seafood, then Mazatlan is one of the best cities to eat in Mexico.

-Being a port city, and lined with beautiful beaches, Mazatlan is a great place to get fresh delicious fish dishes.
+Being a coastal Mexican culinary destination, and lined with beautiful beaches, Mazatlan is a great place to get fresh delicious fish dishes.

 Also, one other thing that’s worth mentioning is the chorizo.
 Chorizo Sinaloense is a special type of chorizo made in the state of Sinaloa, which is where Mazatlan is.